DTT2411/snow-depot/README.md

 - **Heroku** - Cloud application platform used to host the project.
 Link to Heroku: https://www.heroku.com/.

 ### Data Modelling
-- **Dbdiagram** (https://dbdiagram.io/) was used to help plan and visualise the models required for the booking and menu apps within the project.
+- **Dbdiagram** (https://dbdiagram.io/) was used to help plan and visualise the models required for the functionality within the project.

 ### Content UPDATE
-- **Bootstrap** classes were used extensively throughout the templates to improve responsiveness of html elements and reduce the need for additional custom CSS styling. https://getbootstrap.com/docs/5.3/getting-started/introduction/.
+- **Bootstrap** classes were extensively applied in templates, enhancing responsive layouts and minimizing reliance on additional custom CSS styling. https://getbootstrap.com/docs/5.3/getting-started/introduction/.
 - **Google Fonts** for custom fonts used throughout site.
-Link to embed code used: https://fonts.googleapis.com/css2?family=Eagle+Lake&family=Gudea:ital,wght@0,400;0,700;1,400&display=swap.
+Link to embed code used: https://fonts.googleapis.com/css2?family=DM+Sans:ital,opsz,wght@0,9..40,100..1000;1,9..40,100..1000&family=Lexend+Mega:wght@100..900&display=swap
 - **Coolors** (https://coolors.co/) was used to identify a suitable colour scheme for the site.
 - **Pexels** was the source of the hero image which served as the background image (with a modified translucent filter) for the homepage and product list pages.
 Direct link to image: https://www.pexels.com/photo/snow-top-mountain-under-clear-sky-1054218/
 - **Pixabay** was used to source various royalty-free product images for the product cataglog: https://pixabay.com/